 As social infrastructure professionals in four business areas, the IHI Group solves various social issues and delivers prosperity and greater value to people's lives.
 The value that the IHI Group offers comes from its technologies.
 In the future, the IHI Group will focus on value itself, and by providing an entirely new form of products and services, the IHI Group will connect the value it creates with the value that its customers seek.

-= Value provided by the IHI Group
+★ = Value provided by the IHI Group

-= Sources of value and technologies serving as strengths
+serving as strengths

 Power generation boiler